geitsv/qmk_firmware/keyboards/ut472/keymaps/geitsv/readme.md

 # Geits's UT47.2 layout

  Designed to make chording with modifiers a bit easier by using one-shot and tap-hold mods.
-Custom Mods were also designed to increase the keyboard's compatability between basic MacOS and GNULinux shortcuts (Copy, Cut, Paste, etc.).
+Custom Mods were also designed to increase the keyboard's compatability between basic MacOS and Windows shortcuts (Copy, Cut, Paste, etc.).
 I hope to include a few more tap dance additions in the future...and better keymap images.